Jeffery-Aifuwa/Startup-Landing-Prototype/README.md

 - **Challenge:** After uploading new content, the site didn’t show updates.
 - **Solution:**  Performed a hard refresh `(Ctrl + F5)` in the browser to clear the cache and load the new version.

+4. **Missing Images After Upload**
+- **Challenge:** Uploaded HTML and CSS files worked, but images didn’t show up on the live site.
+- **Solution:** Zipped the entire landing page directory (including assets), transferred it via SCP, and then unzipped it on the server.
+This ensured all image files and folder structure remained intact.

-4. **Missing Styles on Certain Sections**
+5. **Missing Styles on Certain Sections**
-- **Challenge:** The "Contact" and "Download CV" sections were not styled correctly after deployment.
+- **Challenge:** The "Contact" section was not styled correctly after deployment.
 - **Solution:**  Confirmed that style.css was uploaded and then hard-refreshed the browser, which restored the styling.

-5. **Subdomain vs. IP Behavior**
-- **Challenge:** The subdomain showed old content while the public IP returned a 404 error.
-- **Solution:**  Verified the Nginx server block was properly configured for the subdomain and then refreshed the browser cache.

 6. **Subdomain vs. IP Behavior**
 - **Challenge:** The subdomain showed old content while the public IP returned a 404 error.
 - **Solution:**  Verified the Nginx server block was properly configured for the subdomain and then refreshed the browser cache.

+## Conclusion

+This project demonstrates my ability to provision a cloud server, configure a web server, deploy a full-stack application, implement HTTPS using Let’s Encrypt, and troubleshoot deployment issues.